MicrosoftDocs/powerquery-docs/powerquery-docs/Connectors/Azure Cosmos DB v2.md

 2. Limitations:
     * reports need to be filtered on Partition Keys
 3. Known Issues ( they are fixed for the next PBI version, the November Build ):
-    * reports with more than 8 column ...
+    * reports with more than 8 columns won't work in Direct Query mode